Guides

 Final Thoughts

-Traditional validation only checks syntax.
-It cannot confirm if a number is active or identify its line type.
-This leaves gaps in fraud detection and SMS delivery.
-Abstract API closes these gaps with real-time data from over 190 countries.
-For more reliable phone validation, consider a free Abstract API account.
+Traditional validation methods only check syntax.
+They cannot confirm if a number is active or identify its line type, which leaves gaps for fraud and affects SMS deliverability.

 Validate Phone Numbers with Abstract API